SciMed/style-guide/README.md

 * Use of `has_and_belongs_to_many` is *strongly* discouraged.
 Use `has_many :through` instead.
 * Use `validates` instead of the `validates_*_of` method. [see example](samples/validates.md)
 * Use a Validator object for custom validations [see example](samples/validator.md)
-* Keep custom validators under `models/validators`.
+* Keep custom validators under `app/validators`.
 * Use named scopes.
-* Use of `update_attribute` is discouraged.
-(Rails 3-)
+* Use of `update_attribute` is discouraged because it skips validations.
+Note that it will also persist changes to any other dirty attributes on your model as well, not just the attribute that you are trying to update.
+* Use of `update_column`, `update_columns`, and `update_all` are discouraged because they skip validations and callbacks.
+However, if you do not need validations or callbacks, `update_column` is preferred over update_attribute because it is easier to remember that it does not run validations.

 #### Views

 * Accessing database models or the database from the view breaks the separation that is the goal of MVC.
 It would be best to build presenter objects which store the data needed for the view.
 (In some cases this may not be worthwhile in practice, but it is good to consider the dependencies being built between the view and the database/models.)
-* Never make complex formatting in the views, export the formatting to a presenter object.
+* Never make complex formatting in the views, moving the formatting to a presenter object.
+For example if you are displaying a schedule, do not put the logic for grouping events into days in the view.
 * Avoid using DRY principles to reduce duplication of code that is visually the same, rather than essentially the same.
 Code should not be made DRY if the business motivation behind duplicated code differs between cases.
 Please see [In Defense of Copy Paste](http://zacharyvoase.com/2013/02/08/copypasta/) for more information.
 While this is applicable in all forms of code, this is particularly problematic in view code.
 * Don't make partials for the fun of it.
 Make partials when it makes sense to have partials around.
 (It's no fun digging through 10 layers of partials if they don't have some benefit).
+It is discouraged to have partials more than 2 levels deep.

 #### Migrations